OHDSI/SkeletonComparativeEffectStudy/studyReadme.md

 	install_github("ohdsi/SqlRender", args = "--no-multiarch")
 	```

-	Alternatively, ensure that you have installed both 32-bit and 64-bit JDK versions, as mentioned in the [video tutorial](https://youtu.be/K9_0s2Rchbo).
+	Alternatively, ensure that you have installed only the 64-bit versions of R and Java, as described in [the Book of OHDSI](https://ohdsi.github.io/TheBookOfOhdsi/OhdsiAnalyticsTools.html#installR)

 2. In `R`, use the following `devtools` command to install the SkeletonComparativeEffectStudy package: